Best Alternatives to Payday Loans in 2026

 Payday loans are one of the most expensive ways to borrow money, with annual percentage rates that can reach 400% or more in some states.

 When you're short on cash before your next paycheck, it can feel like a payday loan is your only option.
-The truth is, there are lots of smarter, safer alternatives that can help you cover your expenses without spiraling into a cycle of debt.
+The truth is, there are lots of smarter, safer alternatives.

 Let's jump in.